Due to our Vendor Canceling the Current Contract, the County and it's partners are making changes to the Electronic Recycling Program.

 - Front-Door service expansion was completed on November 15, 2011, with the addition of Beecher, Crete, Frankfort, Mokena, Monee, Orland Park, Park Forest, Peotone, Sauk Village, Steger, Tinley Park and University Park.

-As of April 1, 2011, Will County's contractor, Vintage Tech, began offering free, convenient "Front-Door" collection service for residential electronics in a large portion of Will County.
+As of April 1, 2011, Will County's contractor, Vintage Tech, began piloting a free, convenient "Front-Door" collection service for residential electronics in a large portion of Will County.
 As the year progressed, the service area expanded to cover all of Will County.
 This is a three-year "Pilot Program" with funding from electronic manufacturers, thanks to the Illinois Electronic Products Recycling and Reuse Act.
+As of May 1, 2014 the program was forced to impliment a fee of $25 for service.
+The service will end for this fee on Feb.
+12, 2016.

-To schedule a pick-up from your front door, please contact our contractor, Vintage Tech Recyclers.
+To schedule a pick-up from your front door, please contact the contractor, Vintage Tech Recyclers.
 This may be done by telephone or through e-mail.

 Please include your name, address and telephone number